Quantitative Human Paleogenetics: what can ancient DNA tell us about complex trait evolution?: 4 - Limitations and caveats specific to ancient DNA

 Lastly, in most cases, we cannot directly observe phenotypes in the ancient individuals whose genomes have been studied.
-This greatly limits our ability to compare the genetically predicted value of a trait to its realized value, raising the question: are predictions of most ancient phenotypes inherently unverifiable?
-For traits that do not preserve well in the archaeological record, the prospects of validation are poor.
+This greatly limits our ability to compare the genetically predicted value of a trait to its expressed phenotype, raising the question: are predictions of most ancient phenotypes inherently unverifiable?
+For well-preserved traits, like standing height, there is considerable variability in estimates produced from different skeletal elements and between different studies \citep{Cox2021-yw,Marciniak2021-nt}.
+For traits that do not preserve well in the archaeological record, the prospects of validation are much poorer.
 These include not only soft tissue measurements (e.g., pigmentation or haemoglobin counts), but also personality and mental health traits that require an individual to be alive to be properly measured or diagnosed.
 Furthermore, some phenotypes are nonsensical outside of a modern context.
-Whilst it is possible to build a polygenic score for “time spent watching television” (UK Biobank code: 1070) it is not clear how to interpret any potential differences one might find between Mesolithic hunter-gatherers and Neolithic farmers.
+Whilst it is possible to build a polygenic score for “time spent watching television” (UK Biobank code: 1070), it is not clear how to interpret any potential differences one might find between Mesolithic hunter-gatherers and Neolithic farmers.
+This problem extends more generally to all phenotypes which have strong gene–environment interactions, in which the expression of the trait may have been substantively different in the past due to diverse environmental conditions (e.g., the interplay between BMI and diet).